 These 15-week programs provide the opportunity to learn from local and international faculty who integrate theory with real-life urban issues.
 Home stays, internships, community immersion activities, and field research are used throughout the programs, which are open to all majors.
 Individual program brochures are available in the Off-Campus Studies office, Leighton 119.

-Writing for Social Change, in Minneapolis and St. Paul, Minnesota, fall semester only
+Writing for Social Change: The Personal, the Political, and the Power of the Written Word, Minneapolis and St. Paul, Minnesota.
+Fall semester only

 Inter-Collegiate Sri Lanka Program (ISLE), fall semester only